loopj/home-assistant-vantage/README.md

 The easiest way to install this integration is by using [HACS](https://hacs.xyz).

-If you have HACS installed, you can add the Vantage integration as a custom repository by using this My button:
+If you have HACS installed, you can add the Vantage integration by using this My button:

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=loopj&repository=home-assistant-vantage&category=integration)